-40.8 Summary
+39.8 Summary

 We have seen the basic machinery required in building a file system.
-There needs to be some information about each file (metadata), usually stored in a structure called an inode.
-Directories are just a specific type of file that store name-inode-number mappings.
-And other structures are needed too; for example, file systems often use a structure such as a bitmap to track which inodes or data blocks are free or allocated.
+There needs to be some information about each file (metadata), usually stored in an inode.
+Directories are just a specific type of file that store name-to-i-number mappings.
+And other structures are needed too, e.g., bitmaps to track which inodes or data blocks are free or allocated.

 The terrific aspect of file system design is its freedom; the file systems we explore in the coming chapters each take advantage of this freedom to optimize some aspect of the file system.
 There are also clearly many policy decisions we have left unexplored.
 For example, when a new file is created, where should it be placed on disk?
-This policy and others will also be the subject of future chapters.
-Or will they?
+This policy and others will also be the subject of future notes.